Drugs and Alcohol

 How do I get a service?

-By contacting your local Alcohol & Drug Recovery Service.
+By contacting your local Alcohol and Drug Recovery Service.
 If the service is for your own addiction issues then an assessment of need will be carried out.
 You can also get help from:

 - North East Glasgow Recovery Community